Set up Client billing on your Webflow account — bill clients directly and calculate your profits from the same interface.

 You can start billing clients for each of your projects after you’ve created your Client Billing account.

-Recently added countries require additional integration work — find a list of supported countries in the Client Billing setup page.
-If your country doesn't appear on the list, you can check out Stripe Atlas [↗] as it lets anyone create an internet business anywhere.
+If your country doesn't appear on the in the Client Billing setup page, you can check out Stripe Atlas [↗] as it lets anyone create an internet business anywhere.
 They do this by allowing you to incorporate a U.S. company and quickly set up a U.S. bank account.

 You can do the same for each of your team accounts from each team’s “Billing tools” page (Account > Teams > [Team name] > Billing tools).